Kasman Singodimedjo: Revolution

+Sukarno period

 During the liberal democracy period in the 1950s, Kasman became a member of the Provisional People's Representative Council and the Constitutional Assembly of Indonesia.
 Within the Assembly, Kasman chaired an ad hoc preparatory committee which put forward recommendations on a new constitution and state philosophy, but beyond this, the Assembly made little progress.
 This deadlock was at large due to disagreements between a nationalist faction and an Islamist faction on the basis of the state.
-During debates in the Assembly, Kasman would quote and interpret the Quran, drawing his conclusion that the Indonesian Islamic community should be required to implement Islam as the basis of the state.
+The secular nationalist faction held a majority in the Assembly, but Kasman refused to recognize majority decisions, claiming that Islam did not recognize majority rule.
+During Assembly debates, Kasman would quote and interpret the Quran, drawing his conclusion that Indonesia's Islamic community should be required to implement Islam as the basis of the state.
+Kasman justified his views by referring to the authority of Muslim organizations as shura (religious consensus).
+Prior Masyumi theorists had linked shura with democratic processes and ideals such as universal suffrage, while Kasman's interpretation limited it to a smaller group of Muslims – and excluded those which supported Pancasila.

+Within party politics, Kasman remained a member of Masyumi's 15-strong executive committee upon its election in 1954.
+He also retained his parliamentary seat following the 1955 legislative election.
+During the Darul Islam rebellion, Kasman gave a speech in 1954 which was sympathetic to the movement and received a letter of thanks from an Islamic revolt leader.
+However, Masyumi officials rejected any associations with the rebellion.
 In 1958, with many Masyumi leaders being involved in the subversive Revolutionary Government of the Republic of Indonesia, Masyumi split over the question of denouncing said leaders.
 Kasman himself supported the rebelling leaders such as Mohammad Natsir.

-Shortly afterwards, Kasman gave a speech in Magelang which resulted in his arrest by authorities.
+Shortly after the rebellion's outbreak, Kasman gave a speech in Magelang which resulted in his arrest by authorities and imprisonment starting on 5 September 1958.
 Authorities claimed that his speech was in support of the rebels, although Kasman accused a journalist of misreporting his speech.
-He was sentenced to three years' prison in 1960.
-He was again arrested on 9 November 1963 under charges of conspiracy against the state and of plotting to assassinate Sukarno, and the following year was sentenced to another eight years in prison (reduced to two and a half years upon appeal).
+He continued to be imprisoned without trial until 1960 when he was sentenced to three years' prison.
+During Kasman's imprisonment, Masyumi began to break apart while president Sukarno took over power from the parliament in 1959.
+Masyumi was dissolved by its chairman Prawoto Mangkusasmito on 13 September 1960.
+Kasman was again arrested on 9 November 1963 due to accusations of conspiracy against the state and of plotting to assassinate Sukarno.
+While the accusations failed to be proven in trial, on 14 August the following year Kasman was sentenced to another eight years in prison (reduced to two and a half years upon appeal).